anyuzx/Prongs/src/contents/posts/2017-11-06-simulating-brownian.md

 \mathbf{x}(t+\Delta t)-\mathbf{x}(t)=-\frac{\Delta t}{m\gamma}\nabla U(\mathbf{x})+\sqrt{\frac{2\Delta t}{m\gamma\beta}}\omega(t)
 $$

-where $\omega(t)$ is the normal random variable with zero mean and unit variance.
+where $\omega(t)$ is the gaussian random variable with zero mean and **unit** variance (not the same varaible appeared above).
 Since for BD, the velocities are not well defined anymore, only the positions are updated.
 The implementation of this scheme in `LAMMPS` is straightforward.
 Based on source codes `fix_langevin.cpp` and `fix_langevin.h` in the `LAMMPS`, I wrote a custom `fix` of BD myself.
 The core part of the code is the following.
 The whole code is [here](https://raw.githubusercontent.com/anyuzx/Lammps_brownian/master/fix_bd.cpp).

 ```cpp
 void FixBD::initial_integrate(int vflag)